 100 square metre pack - The pack fills 10 watering cans of 5 litres and treats up to 100m2 (120 sq yards).
 Also easily applied with a hose applicator (instruction contained in the pack.

 Upon receipt, use immediately or store in a refrigerator (do not freeze).
 Do not use product beyond Use By Date.
 Use the entire packet at one time, do not store stock solution.
 Apply late August to October (when soil temperature is above 10 °C) or 2 weeks after you see crane flies (daddy longlegs).
 Cut grass prior to application.
 Avoid applications in bright sunlight.
 Apply in the evening or in dull conditions.
 Ideally apply during rainfall.
-It is important to water treated areas thoroughly and immediately after application to ensure the nematodes reach the soil.
+It is important to water treated areas thoroughly and immediately after application to ensure the parasitic nematodes reach the soil.
 Soil must be moist before and for at least 2 weeks after application.
 Infected leatherjackets stop feeding and die within 2 – 4 weeks.